-- e.
-Sports Camps. - You are not eligible if you were a winner of any athletics participation award in high school (includes ninth grade level), preparatory school or junior college and, before collegiate enrollment, the institution, members of its staff or a representative of its athletics interests employed or gave you free or reduced admission to its sports camp or clinic.
+e.
+Sports Camps.

+- You are not eligible if you were a winner of any athletics participation award in high school (includes ninth grade level), preparatory school or junior college and, before collegiate enrollment, the institution, members of its staff or a representative of its athletics interests employed or gave you free or reduced admission to its sports camp or clinic.
 [Bylaw 13.12.1.7] - f.
-Visits, Transportation and Entertainment. - (1) You are not eligible under Bylaws 13.5, 13.6 or 13.7 if, before collegiate enrollment, any of the following occurred: - (a) You accepted expense-paid visits to more than five NCAA institutions or more than one expense-paid visit to one-member institution; - (b) Your one expense-paid visit to the campus lasted longer than 48 hours; - (c) Your institution paid more than the actual round-trip cost by direct route between your home and the campus when you made your one expense-paid visit; - (d) Your institution paid for you to visit during your first year in a junior college, and you were not a qualifier; or - (e) Your institution entertained you, your parents (or legal guardians) or your spouse outside a 30-mile radius of the campus during your expense-paid visit. - (2) In sports other than basketball, you may not have received an expense-paid visit prior to, the first day of classes of your senior year in high school.
-[Bylaw 13.6.2.1.1] - (3) Prior to your expense-paid official visit, you must have: - (a) Presented the institution with a high school (or college) academic transcript. - (b) Registered with the NCAA Eligibility Center.
-[Bylaw 13.6.3] - (4) You are not eligible if, at any time that you were visiting your institution's campus at your own expense, your institution paid for anything more than the following:
+Visits, Transportation and Entertainment. - (1) You are not eligible under Bylaws 13.5, 13.6 or 13.7 if, before collegiate enrollment, any of the following occurred: - (a) You accepted expense-paid visits to more than five NCAA institutions or more than one expense-paid visit to one-member institution; - (b) Your one expense-paid visit to the campus lasted longer than 48 hours; - (c) Your institution paid more than the actual round-trip cost by direct route between your home and the campus when you made your one expense-paid visit; - (d) Your institution paid for you to visit during your first year in a junior college, and you were not a qualifier; or - (e) Your institution entertained you, your parents (or legal guardians) or your spouse outside a 30-mile radius of the campus during your expense-paid visit. - (2) You may not have received an expense-paid visit prior to September 1 of his or her junior year in high school.
+[Bylaw 13.6.2.1.1]